 The Printable PDF Version Of The Pattern

 If, like me, you prefer watching your patterns on paper instead of crocheting in front of a screen, the PDF version is made for you!
-This ad-free PDF is designed to be easy to print and contains all of the pattern images you find below.
+This ad-free PDF is designed to be easy to print and contains all the explicative photos of the patterns in plus.
 You can purchase the printable PDF on Ravelry HERE.
-(You also support a small indie designer by choosing the printable version, thank you)

 Yarn & Substitution